facebookresearch/ParlAI/parlai/crowdsourcing/tasks/fast_acute/README.md

 # Fast ACUTE

 The scripts in this directory will allow you to run all the steps of [ACUTE-Eval](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing/tasks/acute_eval) with one simple command.

-## Setup
+Two variants of the Fast ACUTE task can be run: the standard base task (`run.py`) and a variant that skips self-chats (`run_q_function.py`), useful for the Q-function project where crowdsourcing raters annotate turns of a conversation.

+# *** TODO: rewrite all this! ***

+## How to run the base Fast ACUTE task

 ### 1. Add the model to the model config

-# *** TODO: rewrite all this! ***

 In the `model_configs.py` file, you will find a `CONFIG` dictionary that maps a _unique_ model identifier to the appropriate configuration arguments.
 The parameters are any that you would need to specify on the command line, and include things like the model-file, fixed candidates file, etc.